nandofioretto/DP_power_flow/README.md

 ------------
 CpuBE has been tested on MAC-OS-X and Linux operating systems.
 To compile:

+      mkdir build
+      cd build
-      cmake .
+      cmake ..
       make

-The executable will be placed in the build/ folder
+The executable will be placed in the bin/ folder

 Executing:
 ------------